 (T) The Take-off zone is for making moves that start your trick

 (M) The Maneuver zone is for controlling your style

-When starting out, look for small progression parks and features and then work your way up to medium or largeparks and features.
-Freestyle Terrain comes in different sizes so make sure and start small and work your way up before going into larger parks.
+When starting out, look for small progression parks and features and then work your way up to medium or large parks and features.
+Freestyle Terrain comes in different sizes, so make sure to start small and work your way up before going into larger parks.